 It’s late afternoon or maybe early evening and you have escaped the crowded roads and the congested parking lots of Yellowstone National Park.
 It’s early afternoon and you are craving a bison burger and maybe looking for a delightful family friendly thing to do that is very outdoorsy.
 Did you get to see any wolves while exploring the Lamar Valley?
 Well if you didn’t then never fear because West Yellowstone has the Grizzly and Wolf Discovery Center!

 The rates for the Discovery center are very low ($13 a day for adults and $8 for kids) This discovery center is non-profit and all the animals you are seeing in captivity can not survive in the wilds.
-The eight Grizzlies who live here were orphaned as cubs and could survive in the wild.
+The eight Grizzlies who live here were orphaned as cubs and could not survive in the wild.
 The six wolves that live at the park live in three different packs and were all born in captivity and are not able to live in the wild.
-This discovery center is a great way to see some of the more animals you may not get to see while hiking through the park.
+This discovery center is a great way to see some of the more interesting animals you may not get to see while hiking through the park.
 (Okay lets face it, these are the animals you do not want to see while on a hike!)
 The discovery center also hosts two very interesting birds of prey/ raptors.

 The Yellowstone Rodeo is held every late July in West Yellowstone.
 Rain or shine this is a great way to spend an evening in West Yellowstone!
 Take your family and kids to see a true wild west show; Calve roping, bucking broncos and steer roping all take center stage on hot summer nights in West Yellowstone.
 This is a great family friendly thing to do that so many people can only experience in cowboy count try like Montana or Wyoming.